criswell/awesome-bugs/README.md

 lists, to collect these bugs in their own awesome list (because that's what the world needs, more curated lists.)
 This is that.

+*UNFUNNY WARNING:* DO NOT COMMENT ON OR MESS WITH ANY OF THESE BUGS!
+Seriously, this list should be considered READ-ONLY.
+Do not use this list to troll or harass the nice people making software.
+Everything here is included because *I* found it funny.
+This isn't, by any means, an encouragement for action (even in those cases where I editorialize).
+Seriously... read for the laughs, but leave the parties involved alone!

 ## Table of Contwebs

 Yeah, maybe once I find a way to organize this that makes sense...